In this guide you will find color-coded references to other guides and materials:

 - Specifically, you can hack an enemy vehicle terminal and pull an extra Sunderer.
 Things like that are often enough to turn the tide of battle, or at least solidify your faction’s grip on it.

 - Providing intel on enemy position with a Motion Spotter.
-You can also Q Spot enemy spawns and relay information about their position with a /regionsay chat.
+You can also Q Spot deployed enemy Sunderers and relay information about their position with a /regionsay chat.
 Unlike other classes, you can afford to just sit back and type.

 - Harassing MAXes and their support.
 Your potential damage against them is limited, but they are bulky, slow and easy targets, and you can harass and distract them, and maybe even force to run away.
 If a MAX is already getting gunned by your allies, you may join them to focus fire.